yplassiard/upstream-sync/README.md

 - Matching email addresses with user accounts.
 - Automatically creating messages and threads based on the emails.

-The aim is not only to simulate real-world scenarios but also to provide a comprehensive setup for assessing a candidate's coding and problem-solving skills.
+The aim is to simulate real-world scenarios and provide a foundation for insightful technical discussions, fostering a deeper understanding of the codebase and its challenges.

 ## Getting Started